 It is very important that you understand the type of wheel securing method on your bicycle, that you know how to secure the wheels correctly, and that you know how to apply the correct clamping force that safely secures the wheel.
-Ask your dealer to instruct you in correct wheel removal and installation, and ask him to give you any available manufacturer's instructions.
+Ask your authorized retailer to instruct you in correct wheel removal and installation, and ask him to give you any available manufacturer's instructions.

-Riding with an improperly secured wheel can allow the wheel to wobble or fall off the bicycle, which can cause serious injury or death.
+Riding with an improperly secured wheel can allow the wheel to wobble or fall off the bicycle. which can cause serious injury or death.
 Therefore, it is essential that you:

-- 1. Ask your dealer to help you make sure you know how to install and remove your wheels safely.
-Understand and apply the correct technique for clamping your wheel in place. - 2.
-Each time, before you ride the bike, check that the wheel is securely clamped. - 3.
+1. Ask your authorized retailer to help you make sure you know how to install and remove your wheels safely.

+2. Understand and apply the correct technique for clamping your wheel in place.
+3.Each time before you ride the bike, check that the wheel is securely clamped.

 The clamping action of a correctly secured wheel must emboss the surfaces of the dropouts.